elastisys/ck8s-cluster/pipeline/README.md

 The pipeline is now using a ubuntu based docker image now located at dockerhub on `vanneback/exoscale-pipeline`.

-The pipeline first executes an init script `init-sh`.
+The pipeline first executes an init script `init.sh`.
 This scripts sets all the variables needed.
 The script should not need to be altered and all the variables can be changed from bitbucket https://bitbucket.org/elastisys/a1-demo/admin/addon/admin/pipelines/repository-variables.